 The unwillingness to share not just the wealth and plenty that are created by modern industrial production methods, but the work that must be done in order to produce that wealth, and so earn a portion of it, explains why, on average, we humans do not work significantly less than people did in the past.
 As the average output per worker has increased over time, instead of being content with earning and having enough to meet our basic physical needs, many of us have used that excess wealth instead to increase considerably the amount of things we own, as well as to multiply the activities, such as taking vacations, travelling around the world, and eating in expensive restaurants, which we feel the need or desire to perform.

 If human beings were truly sensible and rational creatures, then the logical thing for them to do, once they have earned enough money to satisfy their basic needs, would be to cease working and let others, who do not have enough, have the opportunity to work so that they too can earn enough to satisfy their basic needs.
 But instead, there are many people who compete to see which of them can amass the greatest amount of things and money, more than anyone else, and far more than they need, which has led them to work more and more, to the point that they are overworked, highly stressed, and unhappy, even though some of them have far more money than they can possibly spend, and many of them have more than enough to live comfortably for the rest of their lives, if they only knew how to limit their desires.
-All this foolishness and unnecessary effort results from our imitative nature, the fact that we care so much about, and are influenced by, the things we see and hear of other people doing and owning.
-Clearly, in comparison to other animals, every single one of which is content with satisfying its basic, physical needs, and does not complicate its life with the many artificial desires with which we humans complicate ours, we are not as sensible, wise, or rational as we flatter ourselves to be.
+All this foolishness and unnecessary effort results from our imitative nature, the fact that we care so much about, and are influenced by, the things that we see and hear of other people doing and owning.
+Clearly, in comparison to other animals, every single one of which is content with satisfying its basic, physical needs, and does not complicate its life with the many artificial desires with which we humans complicate our lives, we are not as sensible, wise, or rational as we flatter ourselves to be.

 Mohandas Gandhi wisely and truly declared, “The world has enough for everyone’s need, but not enough for everyone’s greed.”
-The result of this incessant desire to increase our standard of living, which in effect means our accelerating destruction of the planet and many of its other living creatures, has been to beget a very foolish and wholly irrational competition, which results from the envy and covetousness of the lifestyles of other people, in particular the rich.
-This is primarily due to the influence of modern mediums of communication like television, photography, advertising, movies, and the Internet, which show people doing or owning many different things, and which consequently makes their viewers want to do or own these things as well.
+The result of this incessant desire to increase our standard of living, which in effect means our accelerating destruction of the planet and many of its living creatures, has been to beget a very foolish and wholly irrational competition, which results from the envy and covetousness of the lifestyles of other people, in particular the rich.
+This is primarily due to the influence of modern mediums of communication like television, photography, advertising, movies, and the Internet, which show people doing or owning many different things, and consequently make their viewers want to do or own these things as well.

-Of all the living creatures on the Earth, including all the many creatures that have existed during its very long history, we extremely silly human beings are probably the only creatures that covet things which do not in any way contribute to our survival as individuals or as a species.
+Of all the living creatures on the Earth, including all the many creatures that have existed during its very long history, we extremely silly human beings are probably the only creatures that covet things that do not in any way contribute to our survival as individuals or as a species.
 This is due to our strong innate tendency to want to imitate and conform to the behaviour of other people.
 In other words, a great many of the things that we want to do, and spend years and years of our lives striving to attain, are only particular instances of the innate human desire to imitate the things we see other people doing and possessing.
 Hence, as the Buddha taught, it is better not to have these artificial desires, since they do not lead to happiness, for the satisfaction of one desire will lead to, or be replaced by, a new desire, and on and on, leaving us forever dissatisfied, or at most only temporarily satisfied.

 Moreover, we should remember that nothing that we humans can create during our lifetimes will endure.
 Because of our finite and limited vision and understanding, most of us do not realize that all the things we value, including our species’ most cherished edifices, creations, and artworks, will one day return to the Earth from which they arose, to give way to new living or non-living forms and combinations.
-This has always been the way of the world, destroying and decomposing the old and dead in order that new life may arise from its ashes.
+This has always been the way of the world, destroying and decomposing the old and dead in order that new life may arise from its ruins.
 It is our foolish attachment to our many impermanent creations and possessions that is presently causing so much harm all over the world.

 So what is the point of all this frenetic activity, as we scurry about the Earth’s surface, like the human cockroaches that we have become, trying to do as many different things as possible before we die, visit as many places as possible, and consume as much as possible, while we maximize our destruction and pollution of the Earth because we are so incredibly stupid that we don’t care about the things that are essential to our survival?